panjamo/text_highlighter/README.md

 The extension works by:
 1. Storing highlight patterns in memory when `/highlight` is called
-2. Using Zed's built-in search functionality to visually highlight matches
-3. Supporting toggle behavior (calling highlight with the same pattern removes it)
+2. Supporting toggle behavior (calling highlight with the same pattern removes it)
-4. Managing multiple highlight patterns with different colors
+3. Managing multiple highlight patterns with different colors
+4. **Pending Zed API enhancements**: Visual highlighting of matched text is not yet possible

+Currently, this extension tracks patterns internally but cannot apply visual highlights until Zed enhances its extension API with text decoration capabilities.

 ## License